Who We Are

 Director

-Valerie Wade is director of Crown Point Press and is a partner, with Kathan Brown, in the business.
+Valerie Wade is executive director of Crown Point Press.
 She was born in Springfield, Virginia, and received a BFA in art history and printmaking at Virginia Commonwealth University in Richmond, Virginia, then studied art administration at American University in Washington D.C.
 From 1984 to 1987 she was with Szoke Koo Associates, a New York art consulting firm where she sold many Crown Point Press prints to businesses, architects, designers and private clients.

 In 1988 Valerie moved to San Francisco and began working at Crown Point Press as sales representative.
 In 1993 she became gallery director, and in 2006 assumed her current position as director.
 She oversees operations, especially sales activity, gallery exhibitions, and art fair participation, and also manages some of the press’s artist projects, including those of Ed Ruscha, Tomma Abts, Mary Heilmann, and Amy Sillman.

 In the San Francisco art community, Valerie is on the advisory board of the non-profit space Southern Exposure, and has participated in the leadership of the San Francisco Art Dealers Association and ArtTable.
 For the San Francisco Museum of Modern Art she has been a public-event panelist on “How to Start an Art Collection,” and for Southern Exposure on “Art Publishing Now.”
 She has juried print competitions for the Pacific Art League and the Berkeley Art Center.
 Valerie also has served on selection committees for the Chicago International Art Exposition and the San Francisco International Art Exposition.
 In 2017 she participated in a weekend exploratory seminar, The Material Echo: Expanded Printmaking at the Radcliffe Institute for Advanced Study, Harvard University.
-Valerie is currently a member of the Board of Directors for the International Fine Print Dealers Association, New York.
+Valerie is currently a member of the Board of Directors for the International Fine Print Dealers Association, New York and a member of the Achenbach Graphic Arts Council Board.

 In her private life she enjoys hikes, yoga, and gardening on her deck at home in downtown San Francisco.